-Step 11: Refund of Credit Balances (Excess Funds)

-If financial aid funds posted to your student account are greater than your allowable charges, a refund will be processed toward the end of the first week of classes.
+Step 11: Refund of Credit Balances (Excess Funds).
+If financial aid funds posted to your student account are greater than your allowable charges, a refund will be processed toward the end of the first week of classes and funds should reach you within 2 days.
 Funds arriving during or after the first week of classes will be processed within 5 business days.

-If you wish to have any excess funds sent to your bank account by Thunderbird, you need to complete the ACH/Wire Transfer Request and Authorization Form and submit it to the Bursar's Office via e-mail, in person or via fax at 602-439-5411.
+If you wish to have any excess funds sent to your bank account by Thunderbird, you need to complete the ACH/Wire Transfer Request and Authorization Form and submit it to the Bursar's Office via e-mail, in person, or via fax at 602-978-7787.
 This form is located on the Accounting & Finance MTB page under Student Forms.
 If this form is not submitted, excess funds will be provided in the form of a check to your campus mail box.

-NON U.S. GOVERNMENT PROGRAMS (NON-NEED-BASED AID)
+NON U.S. GOVERNMENT PROGRAMS (NON-NEED BASED AID)